apache/pulsar/site/docs/1.18/applications/JavaClient.md

 CompletableFuture<Message> asyncMessage = consumer.receiveAsync();
 ```

+Async send operations return a {% javadoc Message client org.apache.pulsar.client.api.Message %} wrapped in a [`CompletableFuture`](http://www.baeldung.com/java-completablefuture).

 ## Authentication

 Pulsar currently supports two authentication schemes: [TLS](../../admin/Authz#tls-authentication) and [Athenz](../../admin/Authz#athenz).
 The Pulsar Java client can be used with both.

 ### TLS Authentication

 To use [TLS](../../admin/Authz#tls-authentication), you need to set TLS to `true` using the `setUseTls` method, point your Pulsar client to a TLS cert path, and provide paths to cert and key files.

 Here's an example configuration:

 ```java
 ClientConfiguration conf = new ClientConfiguration();